Halo Concentration, Galaxy Red Fraction, and Gas Properties of Optically-defined Merging Clusters: Data Analysis

 We define the threshold of peak-identifications in the smoothed number density map based on solely by observational data, because both the number of red galaxies and angular sizes of smoothing scale depend on cluster redshifts.
 It also has the advantage of avoiding the assumption of baryonic physics input in numerical simulations.
 We use an average of stacked galaxy map at each cluster redshift as the threshold of peak heights.
 The average peak heights appeared in the stacked maps at a slice of $\Delta z=0.05$ smoothly change as a function of redshifts, and correspond to 5 galaxies at $z\simlt0.8$.
 We interpolate the average peak heights as a function of cluster redshifts.

 Our peak-finding algorithm is composed of three steps.
 We first identify peaks above the redshift-dependent threshold.
-Second, we subtract a component of extended galaxy distributions around the highest peak from the sub-peaks, in order to mis-select sub-peaks of which peaks are seemingly high because of contamination of the main halo components by the smoothing procedure.
+Second, we subtract a component of extended galaxy distributions around the highest peak from the sub-peaks, in order to mis-select sub-peaks which have peak-heights contaminated by the smoothed distribution of the main halo.
 We here assume that the extended galaxy distribution is the same as the average distribution appeared in the stacked galaxy maps.
 Third, if there is the third highest peak, we also subtract contamination of higher peaks.
 The peak findings are limited to within $r=1.2r_{\rm 200m}$ from the CAMIRA center.
 With this procedure we identified 1561 single-peak clusters, 175 two-peaks clusters and 14 three-peaks clusters.
 The total number of the clusters is slightly smaller than the total number of CAMIRA clusters, because imaging data for our subhalo search are missing in some clusters.
 Since we cannot resolve internal structures within the FWHM, there may be closed-pair clusters whose separations are smaller than the FWHM in the single-peak cluster catalog, although they are not the majority considering its low chance probability.
 Furthermore, since all real clusters have internal structures, the single-peak clusters potentially contain less massive subhalos whose peak heights are under the detection limit.
 We therefore refer to them as ``{\it single}'' clusters rather than ``relaxed'' clusters.
 We also refer to two- and three- peaks clusters as ``{\it merging}'' clusters for simplicity.
 This method has a problem of the projection effect that the distributions of the main and sub clusters along the line-of-sight is highly degenerate.
 Therefore, the galaxy distribution alone cannot distinguish whether the main clusters and the subhalos are really interacting or not.
 The purity of the subhalos is discussed in Secs \ref{subsec:Sigma_n} and \ref{subsec:v-s}.

 Given the subsamples, we carry out galaxy, weak-lensing, SZE, X-ray, and radio analyses to statistically understand their physical properties.
 Throughout the paper, all the observables will be discussed using the overdensity radius $r_{200}\sim0.7r_{\rm 200m}$, where $r_{200}$ is the radius at which the mean enclosed density is $200$ times the critical mass density of the universe at a cluster redshift.
 Fig. \ref{fig:galmap} shows typical examples of galaxy maps of single and merging clusters at $z\sim0.3$.